Table of contents

 All responses that fail edit rules are investigated and queried with the respondent to validate the responses and obtain explanations for data anomalies.
 Sources such as IDBR and business websites are also used to investigate data.
 Various quality assurance exercises, such as validating nil returns via telephone calls directly with the businesses, are also carried out.

-Sample respondents are weighted to represent a number of non-sampled businesses within the same stratum.
-The expansion estimator, also known as the Horvitz-Thompson estimator, is used to estimate total expenditure on environmental protection.
-Expansion estimation accounts for the survey design via the probabilities of selection.
-The sample total is expanded up to the size of the population by multiplying the sample total by the ratio of the number of businesses in the population divided by the number of businesses within the sample.
-The resulting weighted responses are then aggregated.
+After imputation, responses are weighted to represent non-sampled businesses within the same stratum.
+The expansion estimator (Horvitz--Thompson estimator) is used to produce population‑level estimates of environmental protection expenditure.
+This approach accounts for the survey design through the probabilities of selection.
+Sample totals in a stratum are scaled to the population by multiplying them by the ratio of the number of businesses in the population to the number of responses in that stratum; unit-level non-response is therefore dealt with via reweighting.
+The weighted responses are then aggregated to produce the final estimates.

 Disclosure control